 Synthetic cannabinoids are a class of drugs commonly referred to as K2.
-Though K2 affects the same area of the brain as marijuana, K2 contains chemicals made in laboratories and sprayed onto dry leaves.
+K2 affects the same area of the brain as marijuana, but it contains chemicals made in laboratories and sprayed onto dry leaves.
 These chemicals are not derived from the marijuana plant.

-K2 is packaged under numerous brand names, including: Spice, AK-47, Geeked up, Smacked, Green Giant Scooby Snax, Red Giant, Mr. Bad Guy, iBlown, and Trippy.
+K2 is packaged under numerous brand names, including: Spice, Green Giant, Bizarro, Geeked Up, Smacked, and AK-47.

 In New York State, it is illegal to possess, sell, offer to sell, or manufacture synthetic cannabinoids.

 Since the chemicals found in K2 vary from packet to packet, and potency can differ even within one packet, the effects of K2 are unpredictable.
-People who use K2 may feel fine one time, and become extremely sick the next.
+People who use K2 may feel fine after one use, but become extremely sick after the next time.
 Regular users may also experience withdrawal and craving.

-For more information on the K2 law to criminalize sale and production, read K2 Legislation into Law.
+For more information on the K2 law to criminalize sale and production:

 Find the right drug or alcohol abuse treatment program with the Substance Abuse Treatment Facility Locator.